space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 The Traitor's ~~murderbone victims~~ targets won't be left littering the halls, because the morgue is now fully equipped with functioning morgue trays, body bags, and a crematorium.

 <video src="/video/pr_25/mortician.mp4" autoplay muted loop playsinline></video>

+### Trash Bags & Pickup Animations
+*Contributed by RemieRichards*

+Now you can pick up trash and steal any other valuables on the ground, in style!

+<video src="/video/pr_25/trash.mp4" autoplay muted loop playsinline></video>

 ### Eris Power Cells
 *Contributed by brndd*